-Another way to think about this is that the 35.9 MMT CO_2e /year in total removals are partially offset by the 10.2 to 18.6 MMT CO_2e /year stored in wood products.
+Another way to think about this is that the 35.9 MMT CO2e/year in total removals are partially offset by the 10.2 to 18.6 MMT CO2e/year stored in wood products.
 This equates to 28% to 52% of the removed carbon being sequestered in wood products each year in Oregon.
+However, this metric does not account for this current year's decay or combustion of wood products from past production or for the length of time carbon will be stored in these wood products.
+These wood product accounting metrics are described in Chapter 5.